elamaran619/hackerone_wordlist/README.md

 ## Match Cases
 Here is the match cases how it extracts all these data.
 #### URLs
 I've used [urlextract](https://github.com/lipoja/URLExtract) library for extracting URLs based on TLDs.
-Even Though it works awesome, there might be false matches rarely.
+Eventhough it works awesome, there might be false matches rarely.
 #### Raw HTTP Requests
 It extracts the raw http requests which is in three backticks (\`\`\`).
 Her are the example:
 ````